MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 ::: moniker range=">sc-vmm-2016 <=sc-vmm-2022"
 >[!IMPORTANT]
->Azure Local instances that are managed by Virtual Machine Manager must not join [the preview channel](/azure-stack/hci/manage/preview-channel) yet.
+>Azure Stack HCI clusters that are managed by Virtual Machine Manager must not join [the preview channel](/azure-stack/hci/manage/preview-channel) yet.
 System Center (including Virtual Machine Manager, Operations Manager, and other components) does not currently support Azure Stack preview versions.
 For the latest updates, see the [System Center blog](https://techcommunity.microsoft.com/t5/system-center-blog/bg-p/SystemCenterBlog).
 ::: moniker-end

 ## Before you start